basarat/demo-typestyle/04-state/script.md

   },
 );
 ```
-* And now if you click the button to focus it
+* And now if we tab to the button to focus it
 * And then hover over it.
 The hover styles take precedence

-This is because in CSS `.foo.foo:hover` would take precedece over `.foo:focus` due to CSS specificity rules.
+There isn't any TypeStyle magic here.
+This works simply because in CSS repeated classnames `.foo.foo:hover` increase CSS specificity.
+So the first selector takes precedence over the second one.

 * One final thing worth mentioning is
-* that its conventional to write rules in increasing order of significance
+* that its conventional to write selectors in increasing order of significance if it matters.
+So we will go ahead and move hover down.

 ```js
 const className = style(